tile-music/mono-repo/README.md

 next restart it
 `docker compose up data-acquisition` handily tab completion works because the folder is in the current path and docker is smart enough to just drop the /

-You may also run docker compose with the watch argument, which will restart after the code changes.
-This only works for data acquistion and frontend for now

-`docker compose up --watch`

-its also possible to do it on an individual container like so

-`docker compose up frontend --watch`

-this is actually probably a better way to deal with it because then it gives some options at the bottom. like, view in docker desktop and disable watch, very nice

-please note that using watch seems to increase cpu usage noticeably on my machine i saw (including my whole system with the containers running, about 12-17% cpu usage up to as high as 50%